ionic-team/stencil-site/src/docs/components/events.md

 <todo-list onTodoCompleted={ev => this.someMethod(ev)} />
 ```

-## Listening events from a non-JSX element
+## Listening to events from a non-JSX element

 ```tsx
 <todo-list></todo-list>